cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 $$

 However, combine supports many more models beyond this.
-As well as built-in support for models with multiple parameters of interest, combine comes with many pre-defined models targetted at various types of searches and measurements beyond simple process normalization.
+As well as built-in support for models with [multiple parameters of interest](/part2/physicsmodels/#multisignalmodel-ready-made-model-for-multiple-signal-processes), combine comes with many pre-defined models which go beyond simple process normalization, which are targetted at various types of searches and measurements.

 #### Normalization Effects